Application of one-step method to parameter estimation in ODE models: Simulation study

 The Lotka-Volterra system of ODEs (\cite{edelstein2005mathematical}) is a population dynamics model that describes evolution over time of the populations of two species, predators and their preys.
 The system takes the form

 Here $x_1$ represents the size of the prey population and $x_2$ of the predator population.
-In Table~\ref{tab:lotka} we see the empirical coverage of the 95\% confidence intervals based on a Monte Carlo study consisting of $500$ simulation runs for different sample sizes.
-The experimental setup is as follows: the observed time points are equidistant on $[0,10]$; the errors are normal with zero mean and standard deviation $\sigma=0.05$; the initial values are $\xi_0=(1,1/2)^T$, and the parameters are $\theta_0=(1/2,1/2,1/2,1/2)^T$.
+In Table \ref{tab:lotka} we see the empirical coverage of the 95\% confidence intervals based on a Monte Carlo study consisting of $500$ simulation runs for different sample sizes.

+The experimental setup is as follows: the observed time points are equidistant on $[0,10]$; the errors are normal with zero mean and standard deviation $\sigma=0.05$; the initial values are $\xi_0=(1,1/2)^{tr}$, and the parameters are $\theta_0=(1/2,1/2,1/2,1/2)^{tr}$.
 The point estimates are given by \eqref{opt_par}, while the interval estimates are defined in \eqref{ci}.
 As expected, the coverage is much better when the sample size is larger.
-The performance of the ACCEL and NLS methods is similar.
+The performance of the one-step and NLS methods is similar.

-Last, for both ACCEL and NLS methods, in Table~\ref{tab:lotka_var} we present the square root of the average of the estimates of the asymptotic variance, over the $500$ simulations (denoted by 'ASYM').
-Next to that we present standard errors of the point estimates as calculated based on the $500$ simulations (denoted by 'STE').
-The results agree with each other.
+In Table \ref{tab:lotka_var} we present the square root of the average of the estimates of the asymptotic variance over the $500$ simulations (denoted by `ASYM').
+Next to that we present standard errors of the point estimates as calculated based on the $500$ simulations (denoted by `STE').
+The results for both the NLS and one-step methods agree with each other.
+Note also the first column of this table, where we report the standard errors of the SME, which are larger than those of the one-step, as expected.
+In this experimental setup the loss of statistical efficiency of SME in comparison to the one-step method and NLS is relatively small, given moderate sample sizes ($n=21$ and $n=51$).
+See, however, the next subsection.